What is a rain garden?

 Planting your rain garden

 Iowa native plants provide many options for flowers, grasses, and shrubs for rain gardens that will help to soak up water while also providing wildlife benefits.
-For ideas and references check out the links below or consider reaching out to a local native plant grower who can help you find the best plants for your rain garden.
+For ideas and references, check out the links below or consider reaching out to a local native plant grower who can help you find the best plants for your rain garden.

 Rain Garden Research

-Rain gardens are used all over the United States to help better manage urban stormwater and improve water quality.
+Rain gardens are used all over the United States to help better manage urban stormwater and to improve water quality.
 Learn about rain garden success stories by clicking the links!

 Demonstration rain gardens in Burnsville, Minnesota reduce stormwater runoff by 90%.